tallesemmanuel/ansible-install-packages/README.md

 git clone https://github.com/tallesemmanuel/ansible-install-packages.git
 ```

-before running the playbook, it is necessary to edit the main.yml file, in the "defaults" directory, which is where you will put the versions of some services to be installed.
+Before running the playbook, it is necessary to edit the main.yml file, in the "defaults" directory, which is where you will put the versions of some services to be installed.

 ```bash
 ---